daniosro/Machine-learning/README.md

 # Machine-learning
-Analysis of genomic datasets with Tensorflow, PyTorch and scikit-learn.
+Analysis of genomic datasets with TensorFlow and PyTorch.

 The contents of the folders are as follows: